 Heather graduated from Western Kentucky University with a Master’s Degree in Social Work in 2007, and recently received a Master’s Degree in Applied Behavior Analysis in May 2019.
 She is a Licensed Clinical Social Worker with 14 years of professional experience in the mental health and human service profession.
 Heather has experience in both inpatient and outpatient settings and served as the clinical director of mental health services at local clinic for 6 years.
-In addition to providing behavioral and psychotherapy services, Heather serves as part time adjunct instructor, teaching clinical courses, in the Masters of Social Work program at Western Kentucky University since 2012.
-In addition, Heather is currently pursuing to become a Board-Certified Behavior Analysis (BCBA) and plan on taking the licensure exam in the fall of 2019.
+She is a Board-Certified Behavior Analysis (BCBA) and a Licensed Behavior Analyst.
+Heather previously adjunct instructor, teaching clinical courses, in the Masters of Social Work program at Western Kentucky University.

 Heather services all age ranges and offers individual, family and couples therapy to help clients address a wide area of life problems, emotional difficulties and behavioral concerns.
 She has specialized training and experience in working with individuals in crisis and emotional distress and specialize in addressing problems associated with Obsessive Compulsive Disorder, Post Traumatic Stress Disorder, attachment issues, depression, anxiety, mood instability and relationship issues.
 Heather also enjoys working with children and adolescents with neurological and behavioral issues such as ADHD and Autism Spectrum Disorder.
 Heather has a variety of training in evidence-based treatment modalities such as Acceptance and Commitment Therapy (ACT), Exposure Response Prevention Therapy (ERP), Cognitive Behavioral Therapy (CBT), and Applied Behavior Analysis as well as EMDR (Eye Movement Desensitization and Reprocessing).

-Heather views her role as a clinician, and the opportunity to work in the profession as a privilege.
+Heather views her role as a clinician, co-owner of Chestnut Park Professionals, and the opportunity to work in the profession as a privilege.
 It is an honor to be able to work collaboratively with clients through their healing journey and self-growth.
 Heather is committed to promoting self-determination and creating a compassionate, non-judgmental space for change.

 Frederick Grieve, Ph.D.